greenelab/connectivity-search-manuscript/manuscript.md

   The number of paths between the source and target node of the specified metapath
 - **adjusted _p_-value**:
   A measure of the significance of the DWPC that indicates whether more paths were observed than expected due to random chance.
-  Compares the DWPC to a null distribution of DWPCs generated from degree-preserving permuted networks.Bonferroni-adjusted for the number of metapaths with the same source metanode, target metanode, and length.
+  Compares the DWPC to a null distribution of DWPCs generated from degree-preserving permuted networks.
+  Bonferroni-adjusted for the number of metapaths with the same source metanode, target metanode, and length.
 - **_p_-value**:
   A measure of the significance of the DWPC that indicates whether more paths were observed than expected due to random chance.
   Compares the DWPC to a null distribution of DWPCs generated from degree-preserving permuted networks.